10 Powerful Tips to Lose Weight After 50

 Ready to go?

-Sara’s 10 Tips to Lose Weight After 50
+Sara’s Tips to Lose Weight After 50

-• How to eat carbs
+- How to eat carbs wisely after 50

-• Eat more at meals
+- Eat more at meals

-• Eat more healthy fat and oils
+- Eat more healthy fat and oils

-• How to plan for special occasions
+- How to plan for special occasions

-• How to use hunger as a guideline
+- How to use hunger as a guideline

 This time, I want you to feel great about what you are about to do.
 I really want you to be intentional about the process and be able to make it work for you.

-Set the Intention to Lose Weight
+How to Set a Clear Intention to Lose Weight After 50

 Don’t laugh.
 I know you want to lose weight.
 Usually though, it is just that—a want.
-You want it but you haven’t set the intention.
+You want it but you haven’t really set the intention.
 Setting the intention means that this is what you are going to do.

-You are telling your brain, that you not only want to lose weight, you intend to lose weight.
+By setting the intention, you are telling your brain, that you not only want to lose weight, you intend to lose weight.

 What I mean by intention is that you’ll remember your intention even on days that seem less than perfect, when you don’t see the results you want, or you just want to give up for any reason.